 Introducing the fractional CMO

-The concept of fractional Chief Marketing Officers (CMOs) is more than just a passing trend in the rapidly evolving world of modern business; it’s an important shift in how companies manage their marketing campaigns.
+The concept of fractional Chief Marketing Officers (CMOs) is more than just a passing trend in the rapidly evolving world of modern business; it’s an essential shift in how companies manage their marketing campaigns.
 A part-time CMO was once as fanciful as a unicorn in a business suit.
 Yet the advent of fractional CMOs marks a new chapter for marketing strategy.

 Fractional CMOs are emerging in response to broader changes in the workforce, where flexibility, specialization, and project work are becoming increasingly important.
 Professionals who have built up significant expertise and prefer to choose projects that align with their interests and expertise are particularly attracted to this trend.